 The health effects of other air toxics vary.
 Some toxic compounds have been banned from use and production in the U.S. Unfortunately, these toxics stay in the environment and fatty tissues of animals because they take long periods of time to break down.
 For example, dieldrin, an insecticide banned in the U.S. in 1987, is very carcinogenic and endocrine-disrupting.
 It also reduces the effectiveness of the immune system, lowers reproductive success, and causes neurological problems.
 DDT, an insecticide banned in the U.S. in 1972, is another known endocrine-disrupting compound.
 It is also likely a human carcinogen, damages the liver, temporarily damages the nervous system, reduces reproductive success, can cause liver cancer, and damages the reproductive system.
-Agency for Toxic Substances and Disease Registry and the Food & Drug Administration.

 The risks of harmful health effects are somewhat low when fish are eaten once in a while, as in recreational fishing.
 Risks can be minimized by following local fish advisories, which will report the types of local fish that can have higher levels of contaminants.
 Different restrictions can apply to sensitive groups (such as women of childbearing age and children).